Teradata/product-help/vikki-test/Use Cases/ExternalObjectStore/README.md

 ## Walkthrough

 * This use case takes approximately 15 minutes, depending on the dataset you use.
-* This use case includes both examples that can be done in any order and examples with steps in a particular order.
+* This use case includes examples that can be done in any order and examples with steps in a particular order.
 When you are finished, clean up the objects.
 * Copy, paste, optionally edit, and run the code in Editor to follow along.

 ### Example 1: Access object storage.